The Complete Guide to Lawn Mower Blades for Commercial Landscapers - MowMore

 Pro Tips From the Field

-Don't run one blade for everything.
+1. Do not run one blade for everything.
 Most crews run high lift as the daily driver, gator blades as a mulching option, and low lift for specialty routes.
 Three setups covers the field.

-Standardize blade sizes across the fleet wherever possible.
+2. Standardize blade sizes across the fleet wherever possible.
 A single SKU in volume is cheaper, and any truck can pull a replacement when someone bends a blade mid-route.

 Sharpening and Replacement Schedule

+Every 8 to 10 mowing hours: sharpen.
 Rotate blades out and run them through an RBG grinder.
 The RBG 712 handles standard blades at 100-plus per day.
 The RBG 750 does the same for standard and mulching blades.
 In-shop sharpening pays for itself in a single season for most mid-size operations.
-See the full RBG grinder line.
+For the full technique, see our guide to sharpening angle and balance, or see the full RBG grinder line.

+Every 3 to 4 weeks: replace.
 Commercial conditions chew blades.
-Once the edge won't hold through a sharpening, swap it.
+Once the edge will not hold through a sharpening, swap it.
 Worn blades cost fuel and leave ragged tips that turn into callbacks.

+Mid-season: inspect the full set.
 Pull every blade off every deck once during the busy run.
 Check for cracks, bends, and hub wear.
 A cracked blade that lets go at 3,000 rpm is a serious safety issue, not a maintenance problem.

+End of season: restock.
 Order next season's blades in the off-season.
 Pricing is better, stock is deeper, and you start April with a full shelf instead of waiting on a backorder.

 Sharpen in-shop.
 Stop cycling through blades.

 The RBG grinder line is built for commercial crews.
 The 712, 750, 934, and 950 cover standard and mulching blades at 100-plus per day.
 One grinder pays for itself in a single season for most mid-size operations.
+Shop RBG grinders or browse blades.

 Four Ways to Find Margin Without Raising Prices